bartoszgebarowski/task-manager/README.md

 The prototype epic is for all stories needed to create an application prototype.
 Creating a prototype with a working backend, was essential in building new features.

 3. Profiles
-The profiles epic is for all stories related to the creation of user profiles and user authentication.
+The profiles epic is for all stories related to the creation of user profiles (accounts) and user authentication.

 4. Tasks
 The tasks epic is for all stories related to tasks.
 Tasks are core content that the user can view and interact with.

 5. Comments
-The epic cover the user stories related to CRUD operations on comments
+The epic cover the user stories related to creating, editing, updating or removing comments

 6. Standalone issues
 This epic is for all stories related to functionalities that don't have their epic.
 Dependant or tiny features that are not critical but influence the overall experience belongs to this epic.